 When you visit our websites, social media pages or mobile applications or click on our online advertisements on other websites or applications, we may collect information about you using technology which is not apparent to you, for example "cookies".
-For more information about how we use "cookies", please see our EnergyAustralia Website Policy.
+For more information about how we use "cookies", please see our EnergyAustralia Website Policy at energyaustralia.com.au/ privacy.